awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Authentication credentials `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should never be stored in clear text, as this could lead to unintended data exposure and unauthorized access\.

 **Note**
-This control is not supported in the following Regions\.
+This control is not supported in the following Regions:
 Africa \(Cape Town\)
 Europe \(Milan\)
 AWS GovCloud \(US\-East\)